SH.11 - Student Code of Conduct

 Evidentiary Standard: In order for a student to be found responsible, the information must support a determination that is more likely than not that a violation of the Student Code of Conduct occurred.
 Hearsay evidence may be considered but will be weighed accordingly.
 College email (MyTCC) is the primary means of communication with students.
-Students are responsible for all communication delivered to their College email address.
+Students are responsible for all communication delivered to their TCC email address.

 - Any member of the College community (faculty, staff, or student) or any person who is unaffiliated with the College who has knowledge of an alleged violation of the Student Code of Conduct may file a report against a student alleging that a violation of the Student Code of Conduct has occurred.
 The College may itself initiate a report.

 - A report should be filed as soon as possible but within 180 calendar days (not College business days) of the alleged violation.
-A late report may be accepted with the approval of a Conduct Officer.
+A late report may be accepted with the approval of a Conduct Manager.

 - The report must be submitted via the TCC Student Conduct Report form, and must include the date, time, place, name(s) of person(s) involved (e.g., the accused, witnesses), and sufficient detail to make a determination of whether disciplinary action may be warranted.